Fearless09/My-portfolio/About.md

 ```
-This is my personal profile
+This is my personal portfolio
 ```

 # Hi 👋, I'm Ajayi Toheeb Opeyemi, a student of Information Technology at Federal University of Technolgy, Akure.
 Also an entry-level Front-End Developer.